 Perhaps even more important, Cisco has also been working to implement iSCSI as an IETF standard.
 Webster says many vendors have already started positioning themselves with regard to iSCSI.
 They're now waiting to see how the user base responds.
 If the response is strong, others will rush products to market.

 "The more immediate impact will be on users," says Webster.
-"They are the real winners here and now have an alternative to Fibre Channel that they
+"They are the real winners here and now have an alternative to Fibre Channel that they can at least explore and experiment with."

 "I think Cisco's entry will raise the credibility of IP storage in particular and networked storage in general in the minds of users who have been skeptical about both," adds Webster.
 However, Webster warns that iSCSI is in the same danger of being overhyped as Fibre Channel was two years ago.
 "We still don't really know if this is going to work in a production data center environment," he says.
 "And many of the other components required are still not yet available.
 Until both of those conditions are met, all bets are off."